latompkins/sample-generation-06-2023/README.md

         <positionref ref="hadron_calorimeter_pos"/>
         <rotationref ref="identity"/>
       </physvol>
-- Once the appropriate geometry changes have been made, you must rerun `ldmx cmake \path\to\ldmx-sw` and `ldmx make install` to implement the changes.
+- Once the appropriate geometry changes have been made, you must rerun `cd ldmx-sw/build; ldmx cmake \path\to\ldmx-sw` and `ldmx make install` to implement the changes.

 ## Creating custom geometry samples
 **Before you start:** you will have to change the output directories from the example `.sh` files given from my directories to yours!